Asymptotic e-processes: Conclusion

 \section{Conclusion}

-We propose a definition of asymptotic e-processes with respect to a fixed set of probability measures $\subsetProbaMeasures$ that naturally allows for constructions based on asymptotic e-variables.
-We focus on properties and characterization of those processes that relate them to their non-asymptotic counterparts, as well as an explicit criterion based on asymptotic supermartingales.
-In the context of hypothesis testing, our version of Ville's inequality for asymptotic e-processes allows for an asymptotic type I error control when the set $\subsetProbaMeasures$ specifies the null hypothesis.
+We investigate two notions of asymptotic e-processes with respect to a fixed set of probability measures $\subsetProbaMeasures$ that naturally allow for constructions based on asymptotic e-variables.
+Contrary to existing notions, they rely on a horizon sequence $r$ characterizing the time-horizon of validity.
+This sequence enables a genuinely asymptotic notion, where anytime-validity is obtained asymptotically as $r\to\infty$ but is not imposed at any finite approximation index.
+We focus on properties and characterizations of asymptotic e-processes that relate them to their non-asymptotic counterparts, as well as an explicit criterion based on asymptotic supermartingales.
+We also provide several general methods for their construction by leveraging their abstract formulation, building on and generalizing existing ones.
+In the context of hypothesis testing, our version of Ville's inequality for asymptotic e-processes allows for an asymptotic type-I error control when the set $\subsetProbaMeasures$ specifies the null hypothesis.

 Our work naturally opens up a range of related questions.
 Most importantly, in order to obtain guarantees for sequential testing with asymptotic e-processes, their behavior under alternative hypotheses and their corresponding type II errors need to be investigated.
-Furthermore, we build our theory around the notion of \emph{uniformly strongly} asymptotic e-variables and do not consider weaker notions of asymptotic e-variables as discussed by \citet{ignatiadisAsymptoticCompoundEvalues2024}.
-Finally, from an application perspective, asymptotic \gls{savi} is still a recent framework and remains to be explored empirically.
+Furthermore, from an application perspective, asymptotic \gls{savi} is still a recent framework and remains to be explored empirically.